Heat Stroke in Dogs

 What is the treatment for heat stroke?

-The dog's rectal temperature will be monitored and treatment discontinued once the dog shows signs of recovery or the temperature has fallen to 103ºF (39.4ºC).
+Once at the hospital, common treatments for heat stroke include intravenous fluids, mild sedation, and low-concentration oxygen therapy.
+The dog's rectal temperature will be monitored, and once the dog shows signs of recovery or their temperature falls to 103ºF (39.4ºC), treatment will be discontinued.
 If cooling is not discontinued, then the patient could develop hypothermia (dangerously low body temperatures).

 What is the prognosis for heat stroke?

-The prognosis depends on how high the body temperature elevated, how long the hyperthermia persisted and what the physical condition of the pet was prior to the heat stroke.
-If the body temperature did not become extremely high, most healthy pets will recover quickly if they are treated immediately.
+The prognosis for heat stroke depends on how high the body temperature elevated, how long the hyperthermia persisted, and the pet’s physical condition before the heat stroke.
+Most healthy pets will recover quickly if their body temperature does not become extremely high and if they are treated immediately.

-Some pets may experience permanent organ damage or may die at a later date from complications that developed secondarily to hyperthermia.
-Pets that experience hyperthermia are at greater risk for subsequent heat stroke due to damage to the thermoregulatory center.
+Some pets may experience permanent organ damage or may die later from complications that developed secondarily to hyperthermia.
+Pets that experience hyperthermia are at greater risk for subsequent heat stroke, due to damage to the thermoregulatory center in the brain.

 Related Articles